neomutt/neomutt.github.io/_contrib/useful-programs.md

   accounts, TLS/SSL, IDN, Delivery Status Notification and SOCKS Proxy.
 * [isync](http://isync.sourceforge.net/) - may be better than Mutt with IMAP header caching.
+* [maildrop](http://www.courier-mta.org/maildrop/) - mail delivery agent with
+  filtering abilities
+* [postfix](http://www.postfix.org/) - It is Wietse Venema's mail server that started life at IBM research as an alternative to the widely-used Sendmail program.
+Now at Google, Wietse continues to support Postfix.

 ## Adressbooks